 Paragraph F mainly deals with the effect of energy consumption by organisms and animals, “Animals which save energy… . .. .. live much longer than those which are always active”.

-We find examples of what happens to different animals like crocodiles, tortoises and birds which do not use much energy.
-Then we find comparisons on women and men who use different levels of energy.
+We find examples of what happens to different animals like crocodiles, tortoises, and birds which do not use much energy.
+Then we find comparisons between women and men who use different levels of energy.

 So, the answer is: viii (Energy consumption)

 The first line of paragraph G gives us the answer, “It follows from the above that sparing use of energy reserves should tend to extend life.”

 So, the answer is: iv (Prolonging your life)

 [In this type of question, candidates are asked to complete different notes with NO MORE THAN TWO WORDS from the passage.
 Keywords are important to find answers correctly.
 Generally, this type of question maintains a sequence.
 However, we should not be surprised if the sequence is not maintained.
 Find the keywords in the passage and you are most likely to find the answers.]

 - Objects age in accordance with principles of 33. ________ and of 34. _________